Last updated on November 17, 2025

 Emrakul, the Promised End

-Emrakul, the Promised End just got a little better with the new battle card type being dropped in March of the Machines, and that might make it worth giving your opponent an extra turn after you’re done with them.
-You can cast Emrakul for just five mana if all eight card types are in your graveyard!
+Emrakul, the Promised End got even better when the battle card type dropped in March of the Machine, and this makes it worth giving your opponent an extra turn after you’re done with them.
+You can cast Emrakul for just 4 mana if all nine card types are in your graveyard!

 On top of controlling your opponent’s next turn, you’ll also have a 13/13 flyingtrampleprotection from instants creature once they’re done recovering from your mind control.